-Kenzo and Vík shared a extra-large villa at Sky Dance Pet Lodge in Dousman, Wisconsin.
+Kenzo and Vík shared an extra-large villa at Sky Dance Pet Lodge in Dousman, Wisconsin.
 They came home happy and sleepy!
 We paid for each dog to go on a nature walk and we let Kenzo have playtime with the other dogs.
 We love this boarding facility because of the open atmosphere rooms and because they have open access outdoors during the day.
-The extra-large villas also include: 4 – 6 playtimes per day, with or without friends, dependent upon the weather and each dog’s personality, free bath (we opted out because we like bathing our dogs at home with their organic moisturizing shampoo) bed, cozy blanket and dishes.
+The extra-large villas also include 4 – 6 playtimes per day, with or without friends, dependent upon the weather and each dog’s personality, free bath (we opted out because we like bathing our dogs at home with their organic moisturizing shampoo) bed, cozy blanket, and dishes.

 If you are in need of a great boarding location and willing to spend a little money this is a great option.
 We dropped the boys off on Thursday around 4pm and picked them up on Sunday at 3pm and the total was $530.00 w/ tip.

 We flew United from Milwaukee to Salt Lake City with a brief layover and plane change in Denver.